New drug cocktail may be future treatment for sensorineural hearing loss

 These hair cells play an important role in human hearing by translating sound the ear collects into electrical impulses for the brain to interpret as recognizable sound.
 Unlike some animals such as fish, reptiles and amphibians, human hair cells do not regenerate, causing permanent hearing loss when they are damaged.

 Currently, sensorineural hearing loss is treated with hearing aids or cochlear implants, which work with an individual’s remaining sense of hearing to amplify sounds.
 Although today’s digital hearing devices are more effective than they were ten years ago, they do not restore the sense of hearing to its normal state.

 The study’s researchers envision these drugs will eventually be injected into the middle ear, much like injections currently used to treat ear infections, but the treatment is far from being available at your local hearing center.
 New drug therapies must undergo extensive efficacy and safety testing and approval from the Food and Drug Administration (FDA) which can take many years.
 However, some of the researchers involved in the study have formed a company, and they hope to begin testing the new therapy on human patients within the next 18 months.
 If you have hearing loss now, hearing aids and other assistive listening devices are still the best treatment for sensorineural hearing loss for the foreseeable future.

 If you aren’t hearing like you used to or haven’t had your hearing tested lately, you owe it to your overall health to schedule a hearing evaluation with a qualified hearing healthcare professional as soon as possible.
 Untreated hearing loss can lead to depression and anxiety.
 It is also related to other serious medical conditions such as cardiovascular disease, diabetes, dementia and Alzheimer’s disease.
-Consult your family physician for a referral or visit Healthy Hearing’s Find a Professional listing to find a hearing care professional in your community.
+Consult your family physician for a referral or visit Healthy Hearing’s Find a Clinic listing to find a hearing care professional in your community.